nilenso/planet-nilenso/source/_posts/2013-09-16-octopress-planet-dot-rb-and-the-nilenso-blog.markdown

 date: 2013-09-16 16:26
 comments: true
 categories:
-published: false
 ---

 We use [Octopress](http://octopress.com) with [planet.rb](https://github.com/pote/planet.rb) for this blog.
 It aggregates our personal blogs and also lets us post on the company's behalf.
 It works pretty well.

 We started off with [planetplanet](http://www.planetplanet.org/), tried [planetvenus](http://www.intertwingly.net/code/venus/docs/index.html) and then settled on planet.rb.
 The plusses are:

--  We can now use the blog as both, a company blog and an aggregator at the same time.
+-  We can now use the blog as both: a company blog and an aggregator at the same time.
--  Octopress is great for us ruby devs.
+-  Octopress is great for us Ruby devs.
 We needed partials, sass, themeability, extensibility and a static site.
 -  Planet.rb generates markdown files for all the feeds it parses.
 This keeps it consistent with the rest of the blog, and we love writing markdown.

 ##The tweaks we needed